History of the Coburn Free Library

 Here’s your chance!
-In 2016, we began a capital campaign to raise money for new handicapped-accessible entrance, restroom, and elevator.
+We are in the middle of a capital campaign to raise money for a new handicapped-accessible entrance, restroom, and elevator.
 With an undertaking of this size, we’ll need all the help we can get!
 We also, as a non-profit, need general fund contributions to continue providing quality services to our community.
 Please donate to keep this beautiful, village library open as a beacon for education in the community for generations to come.

 You may make donations: